GSA/fpki-guides/_common/09_faq.md

      - When prompted, verify the certificate thumbprint matches *99B4251E2EEE05D8292E8397A90165293D116028* (additional spaces may appear depending on your Windows Version).
      - Click **Next**.
      - Right-click **Intermediate Certification Authorities** (on the left-hand navigation), and select **All Tasks** > **Import**.
 Click **Next** once the Certificate Import Wizard opens.
-     - Browse to and select your copy of caCertsIssuedByfcpcag2.p7b.
-You will need to make sure "All Files" are presented to view the .p7b file (this appears in a drop-down box next to the "File Name" input box).
+     - Browse to and select your copy of caCertsIssuedByfcpcag2.p7b, making sure "All Files" are presented to view the .p7b file (this appears in a drop-down box next to the "File Name" input box).
 Click **Next** several times until the certificate import process is complete.

 **Note:** The following .gif demonstrates the steps outlined above.